 WHY?

-Interacting with disability community members, vocational rehabilitation counselors and other people in the disability and employment space will broaden your horizons..
+Interacting with disability community members, vocational rehabilitation counselors and other people in the disability and employment space will broaden your horizons.
 This will help you get to know the vocational rehabilitation and the disability worlds beyond the basics.
-It will also help you stay focused on the Council’s work and to identify diverse individuals that could contribute and would be willing to participate in SRC meetings, or be recruited as Governor-appointed members.
+It will also help you stay focused on the Council’s work and to identify diverse individuals that could contribute and would be willing to participate in SRC meetings or be recruited as Governor-appointed members.

 Be mindful of the contributions of others and stay on topic.